ICD-10 Codes Used By Therapists

 - Z03.89 Encounter for observation for other suspected diseases and conditions ruled out

 Remember, this is not an exhaustive list.
 There may be clients you see who have conditions that we did not include above.
 This list serves only as an overview to show you some of the most common ICD-10 codes that other mental and behavioral health therapists use on a regular basis.

-Though it can be easy to become overwhelmed with the number of different codes out there when it come to medical billing as a therapist, we hope this post has helped breakdown some of the confusion you may have been experiencing.
+Though it can be easy to become overwhelmed with the number of different codes out there when it comes to medical billing as a therapist, we hope this post has helped breakdown some of the confusion you may have been experiencing.
 There’s no doubt that billing can be an exhausting task, we’re here to help make it as easy as we can.
-Check out TheraNest to see how we can help you streamline your billing (and reduce your stress levels).